ISG-Siegen/lenskit-auto/README.md

 #### Scenario 2

-In Senario 2 we are going to perform hyperparameter optimization on a single algorithm.
+In Scenario 2 we are going to perform hyperparameter optimization on a single algorithm.
 First we need to define our custom configuration space with just a single algorithm included.

 ```python